mxschlz/Neurobio2_2023/README.md

 ## Course Structure

-### The course is divided into three parts:
+### The course is divided into three weeks:

-**Introduction to EEG:** In this part, students will learn the basic principles of EEG and how to set up an EEG experiment.
+**1. Introduction to MNE-Python:** In this week, students will learn the basic principles of EEG data analysis and how to set up an EEG experiment.
+We will also focus on theory behind the experiment designs.

-**Data Collection and Processing:** In this part, students will learn how to collect EEG data and process it using software tools like MNE-Python.
+**2. Data Collection and Processing:** In this week, students will learn how to collect EEG data and process it using software tools like MNE-Python.

-**Data Analysis and Interpretation:** In this part, students will learn how to analyze EEG data and interpret their findings.
+**3. Data Analysis and Interpretation:** In this week, students will learn how to analyze EEG data and interpret their findings.
+On the last day, every group will hold a presentation about what they did over the course of the three weeks.

 ## Prerequisites